-47. Are the report and recommendations available to the public?
+88. Are the report and recommendations shared with members of the public? [formerly question 47]

 Yes.
 Since collaborative strategic planning is a public process involving a diverse array of stakeholders, the report and recommendations that come out of this process are public as well.
 In addition to any local efforts to share the report and recommendations with stakeholders and members of the public, the report and recommendations must be reported to the Community Opioid Resources Engine for North Carolina (CORE-NC) within 90 days of the date they are formally submitted to the local governing body for consideration.
 [MOA §§ E.5.b & F.6.c & Exhibit C]